The major is a part of the Department of Justice Studies, an academic unit within theCollege of Arts and Letters.

 Currently Enrolled Major Changers

-Students should complete a "Change or Declaration of Major" form and obtain the signature of the department head in Moody Hall, room 213A.
+Students should first contact the Justice Studies academic advisor to discuss the major, then complete a "Change or Declaration of Major" form and obtain the signature of the department head in Moody Hall, Room 213A.

 Progressing in the Major